-28. Medal Ribbons.
-When no medals are worn, ribbons 1⁄2 inch long are to be worn without intervals on the left breast on blue uniform, khaki drill, blue and khaki battledress.
+28. When no medals are worn, ribbons $\frac{1}{2}$ in. long are to be worn without intervals on the left breast on blue uniform, khaki drill, blue and khaki battledress.
 Order of precedence of wearing is to be from right to left, starting with the top row.
-Normally, if the total number of ribbons does not exceed five, they are to be worn in one row, but in no case is the row to extend to the right further than the outer edge of the lapel or to the left further than 1⁄4 inch from the shoulder seam.
-The row is to be sewn 1⁄4 inch above the top seam of the left breast pocket-centrally above the pocket button.
+Normally, if the total number of ribbons does not exceed five, they are to be worn in one row, but in no case is the row to extend to the right further than the outer edge of the lapel or to the left further than $\frac{1}{4}$ inch from the shoulder seam.
+The row is to be sewn $\frac{1}{4}$ inch above the top seam of the left breast pocket-centrally above the pocket button.
 With Khaki drill, the ribbons are to be worn on a metal bar or bars.

-29. When more than five ribbons are worn or where the space available does not permit five ribbons being worn in one row, any additional row or rows are to be worn above the first row, the lower row to be full.
-Rows of ribbons are to be 1⁄2 inch apart, but this may be reduced if rendered necessary by the number of rows and the space available.
+When more than five ribbons are worn on where the space available does not permit five ribbons being worn in one row, any additional rows or rows are to be worn above the first row, the lower row to be full.
+Rows of ribbons are to be $\frac{1}{4}$ inch apart, but this may be reduced if rendered necessary by the number of rows and the space available.
 The additional row or rows are to be sewn as nearly central above the pocket button as practicable, but it is in no case to extend beyond the same limits as the bottom row.

-30. Miniature medals are to be worn on the lapel of the Mess jacket 1⁄2 inch below the Corps Badge.
-They are not to extend beyond the lapel on the inner side.
+30. Miniature medals are to be worn on the lapel of the Mess jacket $\frac{1}{4}$ inch below the Corps Badge.
+They are not to extend beyond the lapel on the inner